IT and Library Services

 It's much easier to back up and delete your work, uninstall software from your devices and let people know your new email address while still at the university.

-Your IT and Library accounts will be disabled 90 days after you have completed your studies.
-Once you have completed, you will see a countdown on the Portal page to give you plenty of warning.
+Once you have completed, you will receive countdown emails and see a notice on the Portal page to give you plenty of warning.

 You can find your exact completion date in the "Student Records (BannerWeb)" channel of the Portal.
 Select the "View Your Student Profile" link and check the "Date of Decision" field at the bottom of the page.